Peace, Water, Power He Punawai Hohourongo 2018

 About the Project

-Peace, Water, Power 2018 develops from the successful Water, Peace, Power inaugural event held in 2016.
+Peace, Water, Power He Punawai Hohourongo 2018 develops from the successful Water, Peace, Power inaugural event held in 2016.
 It is also aligned with Intercreate’s core event sequence, SCANZ as it shares the same values.

 It is hard to imagine a more important moment than now, to consider the issues of peace and the environment.
 At a time where moderate Muslims align themselves with peace while militants seek war and the US is extending warfaring and warmongering worldwide while battling it’s own citizens, now is a significant moment for leadership in regard to Peace.